joexzh/filemod/README.md

 ./filemod add -t 1 --mdir '/home/joexie/Downloads/mods/FTFANG-7157-1-1-1705443514'
 ```

-You should download the mod package first, from nexusmods for example, extract the zip/tar.gz file to a directory ,and then use this directory as `--mdir` argument.
+You should download the mod package first, from nexusmods for example, extract the zip/tar.gz file to a directory, then use this directory as the argument of `--mdir`.

-Returns a mod id if success.
+Returns mod id if success.

 ### 3. Install mods